ramasilveyra/solid-webapp/README.md

 2. Node.js and Git.
 3. bower and gulp.js globally installed.
 4. Download the latest stable release of Solid Webapp.
-4. Run in node prompt `npm install --save-dev gulp browser-sync gulp-load-plugins run-sequence gulp-jshint gulp-uglify gulp-concat gulp-csso gulp-imagemin gulp-watch` and `bower install --save jquery modernizr normalize.css`.
+5. Run in node prompt `npm install --save-dev gulp browser-sync gulp-load-plugins run-sequence gulp-jshint gulp-uglify gulp-concat gulp-csso gulp-imagemin gulp-watch gulp-fontgen gulp-sass gulp-autoprefixer gulp-rename gulp-favicons gulp-rimraf` and `bower install --save jquery modernizr normalize.css`.
-5. Run `gulp` see the magic and start develop.
+6. Run `gulp` see the magic and start develop.

+(From here the docs are outdated, awaiting the update and extend of docs)

 ## Development enviroment
 The development enviroment is all the content of `_assets/` is the raw code before minification or concatenation or some other compilation.
 The CSS and JS files are concatenated and minified, and the images are lossless compressed via gulp.js to the Production enviroment in `dist/assets/`.